-We discovered this by chance.
-So, we were walking along the main Wing On Street when we saw this colourful sign above a doorway for a Leather Factory.
-The moment we walked through the door, it felt like we had been transported to a different world.
+While walking down Wing On Street we saw a brightly coloured sign above a doorway for a Leather Factory.
+And the moment we walked through the door, it felt like we had been transported to a different world!

-The narrow colourful alley, laden with graffiti and artwork, takes you to a street that is equally vivid.
-This is the site of an old leather factory that is now been brought to life with artwork and bright colours.
+The narrow colourful alley, laden with graffiti and artwork, takes you to an equally vivid street.
+This is the site of two old leather factories that have now been brought to life with local art.

-Next to the junkyard, there’s a small cafe/boutique store.
-It’s a really interesting spot to grab a coffee and admire the art around.
-Or you can simply browse inside the store, where you’ll find a selection of curios and local craft for sale.
+Next to the yard, there’s a small cafe/boutique store.
+It’s a really interesting spot to grab a coffee as you admire all the art.
+You can also browse inside the store, where you’ll find a selection of curios and local crafts for sale.

 If the boutique next to the leather factory caught your fancy, a visit to the Sun Sat Store is highly recommended.